Player-coach: In British men's football

+In English women's football

+Chelsea L.F.C. defender Casey Stoney served a six-month spell as player–manager from January to June 2009 after the mid-season resignation of manager Steve Jones, and guided the club to a third-place finish in the 2008–09 FA Women's Premier League National Division.

+In Slovak men's football

-In Slovakia, comparably to surrounding countries, player-coaches and player-managers are most common in semi-professional or amateur clubs with sides being led by formerly professional players on the brink of retirement or in early stages of their managerial careers.
-Frequently, such player-managers are linked with clubs from their native areas.
+In Slovakia, comparably to surrounding countries, player–coaches and player–managers are most common in semi-professional or amateur clubs, with sides being led by formerly professional players on the brink of retirement or in early stages of their managerial careers.
+Frequently, such player–managers are linked with clubs from their native areas.
 Examples include Milan Jambor playing and managing FK Svit, Stanislav Šesták playing for and managing a club from his native village of Demjata or Peter Petráš's tenure in Tatran Prešov during their years in crisis in 3.
 Liga.
 In professional football (top two leagues) such cases are rarer but have occurred in the past, especially in smaller and financially struggling clubs, such as Senica, which has cooperated with Juraj Piroska simultaneously in a role of a players and assistant manager.

+In other European football

-In 2019, Vincent Kompany served as player-manager for RSC Anderlecht before retiring.
+In 2019, Vincent Kompany served as player–manager for RSC Anderlecht before retiring.

-In 2020 Wayne Rooney served as caretaker player-manager of Derby County before retiring in 2021 to become the permanent full time manager.